oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

 }
 ```

->Note:- **OktaOptionsPositionalRecord** behaves as **OktaOptionsClass**.
+>Note: **OktaOptionsPositionalRecord** behaves as **OktaOptionsClass**.
 In other words, C# now offers syntactic sugar to add immutability boilerplate to class based types automatically.
 You simply have to declare your type as record instead of class.
 A Deconstruct method can be defined in a class type.
 This is also a new feature created to implement records, but can be used in non-record types.

 ## Static Local Functions